 Q. What if I already have a limited company?

-So long as the annex is bought alongside the main residence, it will NOT be subject to the higher rates Stamp Duty.
-(An annex must be within the grounds of the main home and worth no more than a third of the total transaction value.)
+So long as the annex is bought alongside the main residence, it will NOT always be subject to the higher rates of stamp duty.
+(To benefit from the amendments, an annex must be within the grounds of the main home and be worth no more than a third of the total value.)

-The Treasury explained: "Under the new rules, if you buy a main residence (either your first property or a replacement for a previous main residence) worth £250,000 and an annex capable of separate sale worth £50,000 in a single transaction, Stamp Duty at the standard rates will be charged on the total value of £300,000.
+The Treasury explained: "Under the new rules, if you buy a main residence (either your first property or a replacement for a previous main residence) worth £250,000 and an annex capable of separate sale worth £50,000 in a single transaction, Stamp Duty at the standard rates will be charged on the total value of £300,000."

 Q. What if I inherit my property?

 No stamp duty is normally payable on properties that are inherited, so the 3% premium will not be relevant.